Steroid nasal sprays

 If you forget to take a dose, take it as soon as you remember.
 If it's nearly time for your next dose, skip the one you missed.

-Accidentally using too much steroid nasal spray is unlikely to be harmful if it's a one-off.
-Speak to your pharmacist or your doctor if you're worried.
+Accidentally using too much steroid nasal spray is unlikely to be harmful.
+Speak to a pharmacist or doctor if you're worried.

-Using a steroid nasal spray too much over a long period can make you more likely to get side effects.
+Using a steroid nasal spray too much over a long period can increase your risk of side effects.

 Stopping treatment

-If you're taking a prescription spray, don't stop using it unless advised to by your doctor.
-You may need to reduce your dose gradually.
+If you're taking a prescription spray, do not stop using it unless the doctor advises you to do so.

 Side effects of steroid nasal sprays

-Steroid nasal sprays don't usually cause any significant side effects if used correctly and at normal doses.
+Steroid nasal sprays do not usually cause any significant side effects if used correctly and at normal doses.

 Side effects can include: